christoffel1989/tiny-interpreter/README.md

 # tiny-interpreter

-Tiny command-line-based interpreter is written by Rust.
-Basic framework and coding are copied and developed according to reposes in https://github.com/stijnh/rust-calculator and https://github.com/christoffel1989/C_Interpreter.
+Tiny-Interpreter is a command-line-based written by Rust.
+Basic framework and coding are copied and developed according to https://github.com/stijnh/rust-calculator and https://github.com/christoffel1989/C_Interpreter.

 ## Problem Need to Solve
 * Index operation can't be placed on the left side of `=` to modify the specified array element.